Diving chamber: Access doors

+Viewports

+Viewports are generally provided to allow the operating personnel to visually monitor the occupants, and can be used for hand signalling as an auxiliary emergency communications method.
+The major components are the window (transparent acrylic), the window seat (holds the acrylic window), and retaining ring.
+Interior lighting can be provided by mounting lights outside the viewports.
+These are a pressure vessel feature specific to PVHOs due to the need to see the people inside and evaluate their health.
+Section 2 of the engineering safety code ASME PVHO-1 is used internationally for designing viewports.
+This includes medical chambers, commercial diving chambers, decompression chambers, and pressurized tunnel boring machines.
+Non-military submarines use acrylic viewports for seeing their surroundings and operating any attached equipment.
+Other material have been attempted, such as glass or synthetic saphhire, but they would consistently fail to maintain their seal at high pressures and cracks would progress rapidly to catastrphophic failure.
+Acrylic is more likely to have small cracks the operators can see and have time to take mitigation steps instead of failing catastrophically.

+Furniture

 Furniture is usually provided for the comfort of the occupants.
 Usually there are seats and/or bed facilities.
 Saturation systems also have tables and sanitary facilities for the occupants.

+Pressure system

 The internal pressure system includes a primary and reserve chamber gas supply, and the valves and piping to control it to pressurise and depressurise the main chamber and auxiliary compartments, and a pressure relief valve to prevent pressurisation beyond the design maximum working pressure.
 Valves are generally duplicated inside and outside and are labelled to avoid confusion.
 It is usually possible to operate a multiple occupant chamber from inside in an emergency.
 The monitoring equipment will vary depending on the purpose of the chamber, but will include pressure gauges for supply gas, and an accurately calibrated pressure gauge for the internal pressure of all human occupied compartments.

+A clearly visible dedicated pressure gauge and vent valve must be provided for all hyperbaric trunking and locks that may be closed at both ends, so that outside support staff can be sure that the internal space is depressurised before attempting to disconnect joints.

+Communications

 There will also be a voice communications system between the operator and occupants.
 This is usually push to talk on the outside, and constantly transmitting from the inside, so that the operator can better monitor the condition of the occupants.
 There may also be a backup communications system.

+Safety

 Firefighting equipment is necessary as a chamber fire is extremely dangerous to the occupants.
 Either fire extinguishers specially made for hyperbaric environment with non-toxic contents, or a pressurised internal water spray system can be used.
 Water buckets are often provided as additional equipment.